config4k/config4k/README.md

-# config4k
+# Config4k
-A Kotlin wrapper for Typesafe Config
+A Typesafe Config wrapper for Kotlin.